Applying for a Research Grant

 Intention to Submit (ITS) / Supporting Grant Applications (SGA)

-Intention to Submit / Supporting Grant Application process
+Intention to Submit (ITS) / Supporting Grant Application (SGA) process

-All grant applications led by University of Aberdeen investigators to UKRI or the Wellcome Trust should follow the relevant School/Institute Intention to Submit (ITS)/Supporting Grant Application (SGA) process.
+All grant applications led by University of Aberdeen investigators to UKRI or the Wellcome Trust should follow the relevant School/Institute ITS/SGA process.
 Some Schools may also require proposals to other funders to follow this process.

 UKRI and Wellcome Trust calls are highly competitive.
-The aim of the ITS/SGA is to help maximise the quality and success of your grant application by providing an early opportunity to receive constructive feedback and enable discussion with senior colleagues who have a track record with major funders.
+The aim of the ITS/SGA is to help maximise the quality and competitiveness of your grant application by providing an early opportunity to receive constructive feedback and discussion with senior colleagues who have a track record with major funders.

 What do I need to do?

-2. Submit proforma: The completed ITS/SGA proforma should be submitted to the relevant R&I Research Development Executive (RDE), Programme Lead or other contact as directed by the School/Institute.
+2. Submit proforma: completed ITS/SGA proformas should be submitted to the relevant R&I Research Development Executive (RDE), Programme Lead or other contact as directed by your School/Institute.

-Where possible this should happen at least 2 months, or ideally 3-4 months, ahead of the application deadline.
-For calls with short deadlines please contact your Research Development Executive to discuss the submission process.
+Where possible this should happen at least 2 months, but ideally 4-6 months, ahead of the application deadline.
+For calls with short deadlines please contact your RDE to discuss the submission process.
 Please note there is a separate process for the NERC Discovery science responsive mode.

-All Schools (excluding SMMSN): Lead Investigators will be contacted by a RDE or senior colleague e.g. Research Director or Programme Lead who will provide feedback and an opportunity to discuss this.
+All Schools (excluding SMMSN): lead Investigators will be contacted by their RDE or a senior colleague e.g. Research Director or Programme Lead who will provide feedback and an opportunity to discuss this.

 SMMSN: a meeting will be arranged with senior colleagues where investigators will have the opportunity to present their proposal and receive and discuss feedback directly.